ceresfairfood/fairfood-install/README.md

 # fairfood-install

-[Ansible](http://docs.ansible.com/ansible/) scripts to install Ceres Fair Food on a server
+[Ansible](http://docs.ansible.com/ansible/) scripts to install Ceres Fair Food on a server.
+This is not intended to be re-run on a production server, as there may be new config changes on the server that aren't yet stored here.

 ## Requirements